AMP is an HTML framework that helps desktop-optimized sites deliver ultra-fast mobile versions of webpages.

 Google has confirmed multiple times that AMP is not a Google ranking factor.

-Further, it no longer has unique advantages that could have an impact on click-through rate, such as a special icon and Top Stories exclusivity.
+Further, it no longer has unique advantages that could impact click-through rates, such as a distinctive icon and Top Stories exclusivity.

 AMP can positively impact other ranking factors (e.g., speed), but it is not a factor on its own.